Goldilocks Isolation: High Performance VMs with Edera: Discussion

 \subsection{Future work}

-Opportunities for future work include: \begin{itemize} \item Further optimizations to improve Edera's startup and runtime performance. \item Expanding Edera's driver isolation to non-NVDIA GPUs.
-Other GPUs have different supported drivers, and do not support vGPU used by our implementation. \item Hardening the Edera hypervisor through the use of hardware enclaves or support for confidential computing.
-For example the startup process could be verified by hardware keys stored in an enclave. \item While Edera limits kernel exploits to a single zone, it could be expanded to provide protection within the zone through the use of monitoring.
-A protocol like expanded Berkeley Packet Filtering (eBPF) could be used in the hypervisor to detect anomalies and prevent exploits running in a zone.
+Opportunities for future work include: \begin{itemize} \item Further optimizations to improve Edera's startup and system call performance. \item Using Edera for driver isolation.
+Isolating GPUs and other drivers further reduces the TCB. \item Hardening the Edera hypervisor through the use of hardware enclaves or support for confidential computing.
+For example the startup process could be verified by hardware keys stored in an enclave. \item A protocol like expanded Berkeley Packet Filtering (eBPF) could be used in the hypervisor to detect anomalies and prevent exploits running in a zone.
 Further, monitoring of known compromised kernels could be used for compromise detection. \end{itemize}